yiplee/Empty-Contacts/README.md

 # Empty-Contacts
-One click to delete the contacts without phone
+One click to delete the contacts without phone numbers

 swift 1.2